 I've been to the Big Apple a few times and am nowhere near to having explored even a small fraction of it.
 To be honest I haven't really tried to, opting instead to "just be" and leisurely roam around.
 No itineraries, no tight schedules - just hanging out with my good friend who lives there and walking the streets.

-That being said, there were a few things that I made a point to do and that I'd recommend and do again.
+There were, of course, a few things that I made a point to do and that I'd recommend and do again.

 The Brooklyn Bridge